induane/asinine-website/topics/articles/2019/editorial/article_35.rst

 get: ``d143f739ab54cd5fb40b08695ef44c659882914e``.
 What if you calculate the hash of that?
 You get: ``f5454aa7490de7d10c488d73c7f13926e6916f5e``.
 And so on.

-The last ingredient here is to keep taking the resulting hash and feeding it back into the hash function, *n* number of times.
-By selecting a high but random number for your system, you end up with hash values that are extremely unique.
+The key ingredient is to keep taking the resulting hash and feeding it back into the hash function, *n* number of times.
+By selecting a high but random number for your system, you end up with hash values that are extremely unique to your system.
 Maybe you select 2199.
-That means you'll keep hashing the result of the previous iteration that many times.
+That means you keep hashing the result of the previous iteration that many times.

 There is another advantage to multi-hashing besides expanding the uniqueness of